 Reviewed by Volker Poelzl

-The Belizean musician and singer Andy Palacio unexpectedly died this past January at the young age of 47.
+The Belizean musician and singer Andy Palacio unexpectedly died in January, 2008 at the young age of 47.
 His latest CD “Wátina,” released in early 2007, was rated among the best world music albums in recent years, and some critics even said that it is among the best world music albums of all times.
 In 2007 Andy Palacio won the prestigious WOMEX (World Music Expo) award, and he was nominated the UNESCO Artist for Peace.
 In 2008 Andy Palacio won the BBC World Music Award in the “Americas” category.

 What makes this musician and composer unique on the stage of world music is the fact that he is Garífuna, an ethnic minority that lives along Central America’s Caribbean coast.
 The Garífuna are descendants of shipwrecked African slaves that mixed with the Carib Indians in the Caribbean islands several centuries ago.
 After being expelled by the British colonial administration in the early 1800, they were shipped to one of the Bay Islands in Honduras (Roatán), from where they reached the mainland of Central America and eventually migrated along the coast, all the way south to Nicaragua and north to Belize.
 Although the Garífuna people are ethnically predominantly African, their language and culture is mostly Carib in origin, forming a unique blend of African and Native American traditions.